MLXXXp/Arduboy2/README.md

 More information on writing sketches for the Arduboy can be found in the [Arduboy Community Forum](http://community.arduboy.com/).

-### Using EEPROM in a sketch
+### Using EEPROM in a sketch <- THIS IS IMPORTANT!

 The Arduboy2 library reserves an area at the start of EEPROM for storing system information, such as the current audio mute state and the Unit Name and Unit ID.
-A sketch **must not** use this reserved area for its own purposes.
+A sketch **MUST NOT** use this reserved area for its own purposes.
 A sketch may use any EEPROM past this reserved area.
 The first EEPROM address available for sketch use is given as the defined value *EEPROM_STORAGE_SPACE_START*

 ### Audio control functions